 The more challenging part is the traverse which follows, where you need to cross a trio of open, downsloping rock channels that are about as exposed as the eastern side of the mountain gets.
-Thankfully the rock in these channels are fairly textured, and offer decent footholds in dry conditions.
-Wet conditions in this spot would require a careful risk assessment, while the presence of snow or ice would absolutely require the use of protection — assuming you can find reasonable anchors nearby.
+Thankfully the rock in these channels is textured and offer decent footholds in dry conditions.
+Wet conditions in this spot would require a careful risk assessment, while the presence of snow or ice would require the use of protection — assuming you can find reasonable anchors nearby.

-Once you're past the crux, the rest of the scrambling is fairly straight forward to the summit aside from those sobering moments where you'll flirt with the western face of the mountain.
+Once you're past the crux, the rest of the scrambling is straightforward to the summit aside from those sobering moments where you'll flirt with the western face of the mountain.
 Once you've enjoyed your time at the summit, carefully retrace your steps back to the ridge walking potion of the mountain, and then enjoy the very scenic hike back out to the trailhead.

 Both Mt.
-Wilcox and Wilcox Pass can be very exposed to inclement weather, and are certainly not a place where you'll want to be caught in a thunderstorm.
-There is no way to quickly lose elevation from Wilcox's summit, at least without a squirrel suit, and the broad, mildly undulating landscape of the Pass offers no real place of safety.
-During the mid-summer period (around July) where afternoon thunderstorms can be a regular occurrence in the Rockies, you'll definitely want to make an early start for this trip.
+Wilcox and Wilcox Pass are very exposed to inclement weather and are not a place where you'll want to experience a thunderstorm.
+There is no way to quickly lose elevation from Wilcox's summit, at least without a squirrel suit, and the broad, mildly undulating landscape of the Pass offers no place of safety.
+During the mid-summer period (around July) where afternoon thunderstorms can be a regular occurrence in the Rockies, you'll want to make an early start for this trip.

 The ascent of Mt.
 Wilcox is also described, including an alternative ascent route beginning from the Icefields Centre, in Alan Kane's Scrambles in the Canadian Rockies (pg.309).